How-to Create a Brand New Website & Rank in Google in Just 1 Week

 Choosing Your Domain Name

 Your domain name is your address online (e.g., mywebsite.com).
 It should be memorable, easy to type, and relevant to your brand or topic.
-Try to pick a .com if you can, as it’s the most recognized.
+Try to pick a .com if you can for USA audience and make sure to consider country level domain name for specific country targeting.
+For example: example.com.au for Australian audience, or example.co.uk for UK audience.
 Keep it as short and simple as possible.
+If you’re going to rely heavily on Google traffic, consider branding + industry specific keywords in the domain name, if not, focus on branding.

 Selecting Your Web Hosting

-If your domain is your address, hosting is the actual land your house is built on.
+If your domain is your online address, hosting is the actual land your house is built on.
 It’s where all your website files are stored.
-For anyone starting out, especially with WordPress, a reliable hosting provider is critical.
+For anyone starting out, especially with WordPress, a reliable and fast performing hosting provider is critical.
 Don’t just go for the cheapest option.
 Look for providers known for good speed, uptime, and customer support.
-A slow website will never achieve a high Google ranking.
-Press here to Explore Crazy Domains Web Hosting
+A slow website will never achieve a high Google ranking when competitors site provides better user-experience.
+Press here to Explore Crazy Domains Web Hosting as RankYa recommends them.

 Video Tutorial for Step 1 – Essentials